Talent Match Video

-The charity deliver children and young people’s support services, sports and activities and employment and training to unemployed people 16 – 25 years.
+The charity delivers young people’s support services, sports and activities plus full support with employment and training for unemployed people 16 – 25 years.
 Partnerships with Prospects, National Careers Service, Wakefield Council’s Public Health, Youth Development and Support Service, Job Centre Plus, Young Lives Consortium and NOVA Wakefield and Your Consortium Ltd; have been established to meet SESKU Academy’s aims and objectives.

 The South East of Wakefield where the charity operates has been identified through the local authority and central government as an unemployment hotspot, which is the reason the charity was formed.
 The Academy also aims to address health inequalities throughout the South East of Wakefield through the provision of its services, sports and employment delivered through its projects.
 The Academy works directly with people seeking employment and job related training, through offering paid work, volunteering opportunities and experience for students through university fieldwork placements for youth and community development workers.